Ndzenyuy/Project_14-Webapp-on-Kubernetes/README.md

-# Project 14: App Deployment on Kubernetes Cluster
+# Project 14: App Deployment on a Kubernetes Cluster

 This project deploys a WebApp on a kubernetes cluster hosted on AWS.
+In project 6, I containerized the App and stored the images on dockerhub, for this project, those images were pulled and run on a kubernetes cluster.
+The kubernetes cluster is deployed via a kops machine, it runs a master node and two worker nodes.
+The different containers run the microservices that make up the full functionality of the project, hence fully decoupled web app.
+Kubernetes happens to be a very smart container orchestration tool, if a pod fails, it is replaced almost immediately.
+In my next project, i will be implementing it in a CICD pipeline.

+## Architecture

 ## Prereqs
 - Purchase a domain for kubernetes DNS records